briatte/parlnet/README.md

-This repository contains [R](http://www.r-project.org/) code to build and plot 120 cosponsorship networks out of the legislative activity of 24 parliamentary chambers in 18 European countries.
+This repository contains [R](http://www.r-project.org/) code to build and plot 128 cosponsorship networks out of the legislative activity of 24 parliamentary chambers in 18 European countries.
 The data cover approximately 492 years of parliamentary interactions.
+The resulting networks are stored in [`parlnet.rda`](https://github.com/briatte/parlnet/blob/master/parlnet.rda).

 | Country / Chamber | | | | |
 |:----------------------------------------------|:----------------------------------------------:|:----------------------------------------------------------:|:------------------------------------------------------------:|:-----------------------------------------------:|